CUG-BEODL/TSSCD/README.md

 ### Contact

-If you have any question or want to use the code, please contact yanjn@cug.edu.cn.
+> 🙋 If you have any question or want to use the code, please contact yanjn@cug.edu.cn.

+> 🌟 If you find this resource helpful, please consider to star this repository and cite our research.

 ### Acknowledgement

-We appreciate the following github repos a lot for their valuable code base or datasets:
+We appreciate the following github repos a lot for their valuable code base:

 [https://github.com/repository-preservation/lcmap-pyccd](https://github.com/repository-preservation/lcmap-pyccd)